 Zotero - choose between the standalone version or cloud-based version that allows you to bookmark citations with your web browser, build and share bibliographies, and cite-as-you-write with Word (free)

-Endnote - a software application, also easily integrated with Word (available for purchase at the Libraries' Access Services desk)
+Endnote - a software application, also easily integrated with Word (available for purchase at the Libraries' Access and Information desk)

 Mendeley - another web-based tool that allows you to collect and annotate PDFs and cite within Word (free)